 Three, two, one...

 Thank you to everyone who participated in the giveaway!
 The giveaway is now officially closed.
-But the promo code Tasty5 for $5 off your purchase of either the hardcover or e-book will live on forever!

 The giveaway is open until Friday, March 24th, 2017 at 12:00AM PST.
 The giveaway is only open to residents of the U.S. and Canada.
 Winners will be chosen randomly and announced on this post.
 We will email the winners and if the winners don't respond in 48 hours, a new winner will be chosen.